rainbowbismuth/research/a/Letter spacing.md

 # Letter spacing
-In [[a/Typography]], the spacing between each letter inside of a word.
+In [[Typography]], the spacing between each letter inside of a word.